-The Law School Admission Test (LSAT) is a standardized test which is regulated by the Law School Admission Council (LSAC).
+The Law School Admission Test (LSAT) is a standardized test that is regulated by the Law School Admission Council (LSAC).
 It is mostly written by aspiring law students who wish to further their law studies or acquire a master of law (LLM) in the U.S. or Canada.
 This test is crucial to the admission process of most top law schools as it tests the essential skills needed to succeed in law school.

 The highest attainable score for the LSAT exam is 180.
 However, most law school LSAT score ranges are between 150-170.
 Achieving this requires conscious hard work and adequate preparation before the exam.